benplumley/Notes/Semester 2/Software Engineering.md

 Decide which requirements should be included in which release.
 To minimise risk, most important or high risk requirements are implemented first.

 MoSCoW - method for prioritising requirements.
 M - must have this, S - should have if possible, C - could have if it doesn't affect anything else, W - won't have this time, but maybe in the future

+###Risks

+**Risk** - an unwanted event that may occur with negative consequences.
+Main risks in SE are cost increases, schedule slippage, quality degradation, organisational

+- Reactive - wait for problems then act on them
+- Proactive - identify potential problems and act in anticipation

+Risk management process:
+1. Identify - produce a list of potential risks
+2. Analyse/Prioritise - produce a risk assessment with prioritised risk list.
+Assess likelihood and consequences.
+Table should contain risk, probability, and impact.
+3. Planning - produce a risk avoidance and contingency plan
+4. Monitoring
+5. Response/Resolution - implement plans to reduce/deal with risk

+Boehm's top 10 risks:
+1. Personell shortfalls
+2. Unrealistic schedules and budgets
+3. Developing the wrong software functions
+4. Developing the wrong user interface
+5. Gold plating
+6. Continues stream of requirements changes
+7. Shortfalls in externally performed tasks
+8. Shortfalls in externally furnished components
+9. Real-time performance shortfalls
+10. Straining computer science capabilities